|All About Dave

 My primary education came from Holland Public Schools.
 I attended Lakeview Elementary, E.E.
-Fell Intermediate, Holland Junior High (now known as West Middle School even though East Middle School is no longer a middle school) and Holland High School, graduating from Holland High in 1993.
+Fell Intermediate, Holland Junior High and Holland High School, graduating from Holland High in 1993.

 While at Holland High, I also took a year of Media Production at Careerline Tech Center.
-I qualified for an internship and spent two mornings a week for three months at WJQ radio doing behind the scenes work.
+I qualified for an internship and spent two mornings a week for three months at a local radio station doing behind the scenes work.
 I did learn that radio stations are serious business and nothing like how they were portrayed on WKRP in Cincinatti.

 Model railroading has always been a hobby of mine.
 My earliest memories of my parents' basement include Lionel trains.
 While I was in high school, my father decided to combine model railroading with one of his other hobbies, gardening, into something known as "Garden Railroading".
 The name does mean running model trains outside.
 However, this is usually in landscaped areas, not among rows of vegetables.

 Amateur ("Ham") Radio became an interest of mine around my freshman year of high school.
 At that time I was into CB radio.
 A customer on my paper route put me in touch with a friend of his who had a ham license.
-The interest peaked and waned about as quickly as roller coaster tracks go uphill and downhill.
+At the time, knowledge of Morse Code was a requirement to earn an amateur radio license, which proved to be a hurdle I could not overcome.

-A few years later as my interest in CB was entering a nosedive due to the etiquette and language of some people on the air, I heard an announcement on a local radio station that the local amateur radio club was offering a class for those interested in obtaining a ham license from the Federal Communications Commission.
-The spring of my junior year, I tested for my ham license and passed!
+A few years later as my interest in CB was entering a nosedive due to the etiquette and language of some people on the air, I heard an announcement on a local radio station that the local amateur radio club was offering a class for those interested in obtaining a ham license from the Federal Communications Commission and that the FCC had dropped the Morse Code requirement for the entry level license class.
+In April of of my junior year in high school, I tested for my ham license and passed!
 That summer I received the call letters N8UJH from the FCC.
 This is why the URL for this website is what it is.

 The one thing about me that people find bizarre is one hobby I have not mentioned above: an interest in traffic signals.